CSCfi/csc-user-guide/docs/data/datasets/hosting-datasets-at-CSC.md

 <a name="header1"></a>
 ## Overview

-[CSC's services fore storing data] (https://research.csc.fi/en/service-catalog#store)
+[CSC's services for storing data] (https://research.csc.fi/en/service-catalog#store)

 Read more about how [Allas](../Allas/index.md) can be used for storing datasets